anh-nn01/Neural-Network-from-Scratch--Hand-written-Digits-classifier/README.md

 + β1 = 0.8           : used in momentum gradient descent in adam;
 + β2 = 0.999         : used RMSprop in adam;
 + L = [400, 100, 10] : number of hidden units in each layers and output layer;
-+ keep_prob = 0.5    : keep probability after in each hidden layers (do not apply to input and output layer);
++ keep_prob = 0.4, 0.5 : keep probability after in first and second hidden layers (do not apply to input and output layer);
 + mini_batch size = 2^8.